-If a critical action structure is in a 500-year floodplain, the structure must be elevated 3 feet above the 100-year floodplain.
+If a critical action structure is in a 500-year floodplain, the structure must be elevated or floodproofed (in accordance with FEMA floodproofing standards at 44 CFR 60.3(c)(2)-(3) or successor standard) to the higher of the 500-year floodplain elevation or 3 feet above the 100-year floodplain.
 Critical actions are described as any activity for which even a slight chance of flooding would be too great because such flooding might result in loss of life, injury to persons, or damage to property.
 Examples might include hospitals, nursing homes, emergency shelters, police stations, and fire stations.
 In addition to the elevation standards described in this section, DLG will comply with applicable State and local codes and standards for floodplain management, including elevation, setbacks, and cumulative substantial damage requirements.